dearlucy/react-assignment/README.md

 This repository contains a simple React project for completing a short coding assignment.
 Read the detailed instructions below, implement the required functionality in [`client/ChartWidget/index.jsx`](client/ChartWidget/index.jsx).
 Create a pull request with your solution when you are satisfied with your work.

 ## Assignment
+Visualize the data provided by the backend in [`server/routes/series.js`](server/routes/series.js).
+You can also modify the backend to suit your needs.
+Below is a list of ideas to get you started.
+You can implement one or several of these, or come up with your own ideas.
+* A chart showing the values per month
+* An indicator showing the values for the current month
+* An indicator showing the values compared to the previous month
+* A list with values per country, sorted by some criteria
+* A toggle for showing values per month or cumulative values this year
+* A toggle for showing values per country or the total value per month

 Implement a chart using data provided by the backend in [`server/routes/series.js`](server/routes/series.js).
 You can also modify the backend to suit your needs.

 ### Coding